opener-project/opener-project.github.com/source/_posts/2014-01-16-success-in-bto-2013-the-international-event-about-online-tourism.md

 layout: posts
 title: Success in BTO2013, the international event about online tourism
 sidebar: posts
+excerpt: More than 7000 visitors, during 3rd and 4th December 2013 at BTO; with more than 95 scheduled meetings, more than 200 journalists and 140 bloggers.
+USA, Canada, Germany, Spain, France and Switzerland were within the countries represented at BTO.

 ---
 More than 7000 visitors, during 3rd and 4th December 2013 at BTO; with more than 95 scheduled meetings, more than 200 journalists and 140 bloggers.
 USA, Canada, Germany, Spain, France and Switzerland were within the countries represented at BTO.
 BTO- Buy Tourism Online, educational and international event promoted by Toscana Region, Toscana Promozione and Camera di Commercio di Firenze, organized by Fondazione Sistema Toscana e Metropoli-Azienda Speciale della Camera di Commercio di Firenze.